Capilano Suspension Bridge with Kids: Everything Families Need to Know

 9 Tips for Visiting the Capilano Suspension Bridge Park with your Family

-1. Stop at the Kia’palano education center on your way to the bridge
+Stop at the Kia’palano education center

-The Kia’palano education center offers information and a tribute to the Indigenous peoples on whose land the park is located.
+The Kia’palano Education Center offers information and a tribute to the Indigenous peoples on whose land the park is located.

 The education center features story poles (commonly called totem poles) carved by local Indigenous carvers.

-2. Cross the suspension bridge early to access more activities
+Cross the suspension bridge early to access more activities

 Most people come to the Capilano Suspension Bridge Park to cross the 450 feet long suspension bridge.
 This is the only way across the river to reach the treetops adventure.